L O C V S

 Some drillings recently carried out have demonstrated that the site had been reclaimed since archaic times, with a drain that collected the waters as far as to the Circus Maximus Valley.
 The site had been certainly inhabited, at least since republican times, because remains of many buildings of that epoch have been discovered all around the valley.
 We know that those buildings were expropriated and demolished after the fire of 64 AD, when Nero decided to make his first residence there (the Domus Transitoria) In the place of the Colosseum there was a lake, surrounded by buildings and gardens, which we know about from ancient authors.

-The images show the sites of the survey and the results obtained.
-The first map shows the points of the survey (the T numbers) and also the route of the underground line B, which, as one can see, winds between the Colosseum and the Arch of Constantine (T5).
-When the excavation for the underground was made, many ancient drains and probably also the passage between the amphitheatre and the Temple of Venus - were lost.
+The images show the sites of the recent survey and the results obtained.
+The map shows the points of the survey (the T numbers) and also the route of the underground line B, which, as one can see, winds between the Colosseum and the Arch of Constantine (T5).
+When the excavation for the underground was made in the '30s, many ancient drains and probably also the passage between the amphitheatre and the Temple of Venus - were lost.
 Here are two images of the works (from Raccolta Roma Sparita):